conmurphy/hands-on-lab-terraform/README.md

 ## 4. Resources vs Data Source

-So far we've been creatomg, updating, and deleting resources with Terraform.
+So far we've been creating, updating, and deleting resources with Terraform.
 What happens if a resource is already configured and we simply need to reference it?

 We can use the Terraform `data source` to access configuration created outside of Terraform or by another Terraform plan.
 The data source is **read only**